openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs-native-driver.rst

 in the future.
 However, it can be used in private cloud deployments.

 - The guests have direct access to Ceph's public network.

-- The snapshot support of the driver is disabled by default.
-  ``cephfs_enable_snapshots`` configuration option needs to be set to ``True`` to allow snapshot operations.

 - Snapshots are read-only.
 A user can read a snapshot's contents from the ``.snap/{manila-snapshot-id}_{unknown-id}`` folder within the mounted